semitrivial/ExtendedEnvironments/README.md

 ## Installation

-**Note:** The library has been built and tested using Python 3.6, so we recommend using that version or later of python for running the library.
+**Note:** The library has been built and tested using Python 3.6, so we recommend using that version or later for running the library.

 ### Install using pip